staticvariablejames/SpicedCookies/README.md

 if the profits are positive.

-Across-ascensions progress unlocks achievements (enabled by default)
+Across-ascensions progress unlocks achievements (disabled by default)
 --------------------------------------------------------------------

 Achievements for popping wrinklers,